 Response: 31,000 federal personnel

 Hurricane Irma's intense winds and storm surges did serious damage to the fragile Florida Keys.
 However, as with some other hurricanes mentioned here, its toll was particularly brutal for some Caribbean nations and territories.
 Irma was the strongest Atlantic basin hurricane ever recorded, and its winds devastated the island nation of Barbuda, damaging 95% of the buildings there.

 Maximum strength: Category 4, with 130 mph winds

 Response: 40,000 federal personnel

 Maria hit the US territory of Puerto Rico in the middle of September.
-It was the first Category 4 hurricane to directly impact the island in 85 years, and its damage was sprawling.
+It was the first Category 4 hurricane to directly impact the island in 85 years, and it caused widespread damage whose effects are still being felt.
 In the immediate aftermath, nearly all of Puerto Rico's 2 million US citizens were without power.
-To date, the majority of them are still in need of basic supplies and amenities.
+To date, thousands of residents are still in need of basic supplies and amenities.